Finding and using data

 The portal returns over 34,000 results for Humanities and Social Sciences data and the Cultures and Communities themed collection provides an overview of relevant datasets and initiatives from organisations around Australia.
 Research Data Australia also features tools and services for researchers organising their data, and enabling alternative research pathways.

 The University of Adelaide figshare repository is harvested to Research Data Australia, helping make our community’s data more discoverable.
-In late 2020, 278 University of Adelaide data records could be found thorugh Research Data Australia, covering 945 subject areas.
+In late 2020, 278 University of Adelaide data records could be found thorough Research Data Australia, covering 945 subject areas.

 ARDC provides Australian researchers, covering topics such as working with research software and research data.
 The ARDC also supports the Nectar Research Cloud, providing cloud computing infrastructure for researchers to store, access, and run data remotely, removing the need to purchase or host hardware.
 More information on Nectar is available via ITDS.